xianggebenben/Junxiang_Wang.github.io/_portfolio/portfolio-4.md

 collection: portfolio
 ---

 Due to the advantages and popularity of non-differentiable regularized and distributive computing for complex optimization problems, the Alternating Direction Method of Multipliers (ADMM) has received a great deal of attention in recent years.
+While the ADMM has been extensively applied in the convex problems, its extension on the nonconvex problems are not well-studied.
+This motivates me to explore nonconvex problems addressed by ADMM.

 The standard ADMM was originally proposed to solve the following separable convex optimization problem:

 $$\min_{x,z} f(x)+g(z)\ \ \ s.t. \ Ax+Bz=c.$$